Ocean Observatories Initiative: History

 In 2004, the NSF Division of Ocean Sciences (NSF OCE) established the OOI Project Office under the Ocean Research Interactive Observatory Network (ORION) to coordinate further OOI planning between two independent but complementary groups, Joint Oceanographic Institutions (JOI) and Consortium for Ocean Research and Education (CORE).
 The Program Office subsequently transitioned solely to JOI, which then merged with CORE to form the Consortium for Ocean Leadership in 2007.
 In 2005, the OOI Project Office asked for the ocean research community's help in developing the OOI network design by soliciting Request for Assistance (RFA) proposals that resulted in 48 proposals, representing the thoughts and ideas of more than 550 investigators and direct participants, and the involvement of over 130 separate educational and research institutions.
-Using the responses from the RFA process and associated review results, the OOI ORION Project Office and the external Science & Technical Advisory Committee developed an initial Conceptual Network Design (CND) for the OOI, which then served as the focus at a OOI Design and Implementation Workshop in March 2006.
+Using the responses from the RFA process and associated review results, the OOI ORION Project Office and the external Science & Technical Advisory Committee developed an initial Conceptual Network Design (CND) for the OOI, which then served as the focus at an OOI Design and Implementation Workshop in March 2006.

 In August 2006, NSF convened a Conceptual Design Review (CDR) to assess the Project's technical feasibility and budget, the Project's Management Plan, including schedules and milestones, and education and outreach plans.
 The CDR Panel affirmed that the OOI, as proposed, would transform oceanographic research in the coming decades, and that the CND provided a good starting point for developing the OOI network.

 Further refinement of the design based on engineering best-practices and financial reviews caused the initial CND to be revisited.
 The OOI Project Office working with the OOI advisory committees, consisting of unconflicted members of the community, and in consultation with NSF, then generated a revised CND.

 In 2007, the National Science and Technology Council's Joint Subcommittee on Ocean Science and Technology developed an Ocean Research Priorities Strategy (ORPS), which provides a research investment framework to advance understanding of ocean processes and interactions that facilitate responsible use of the ocean environment.
 The ORPS identified three cross-cutting elements, one of which is ocean observing for research and management.

 In late 2007, the OOI project completed its Preliminary Design Review and in 2008 completed its Final Network Design Review resulting in the Final Network Design.
 In May 2009, the National Science Board authorized the Director of NSF to award funds for the construction and initial operation of the OOI.
 In September 2009, NSF and the Consortium for Ocean Leadership signed a Cooperative Agreement that initiated the construction phase of the OOI.